Updated June 15, 2023

-Python is considered easy to learn and run almost anywhere.
-It is useful for a number of applications, including education, data analytics and web development.
+Python is considered easy to learn and runs almost anywhere.
+It is helpful for several applications, including education, data analytics, and web development.
 Some of the biggest companies in the world rely on Python extensively, including Instagram and Google.

-It is a dynamic, object-oriented (OO) programming language comparable to the likes of Microsoft.
-NET based languages or Java, as a general purpose substrate for several software development kinds.
-It provides strong support for integration with several technologies and higher programming productivity across the development life cycle.
+Python is a dynamic, object-oriented (OO) programming language that can be compared to Microsoft.
+NET-based languages, or Java, as a general-purpose substrate for several software development kinds.
+It strongly supports integrating several technologies and higher programming productivity across the development life cycle.
 It is particularly suited for large and complex projects with changing requirements.

-Python is also one of the fastest-growing open source programming languages, and is used in mission-critical applications for the largest stock exchange in the world.
-It also forms the base for various high-end publication websites, runs on several million cell phones and is used across industries such as air traffic control, feature-length movie animation and shipbuilding.
+Python is also one of the fastest-growing open-source programming languages used in mission-critical applications for the world’s largest stock exchange.
+It also forms the base for various high-end publication websites, runs on several million cell phones, and is used across industries such as air traffic control, feature-length movie animation, and shipbuilding.

 Let’s start on a positive note and discuss the advantages of this prolific programming language.